wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### SuccessValue

-Represent successful request count(2xx response code) for a single timestamp.
+Represents successful request count(2xx response code) for a single timestamp.
 Timestamp is calculated according to the provided granularity value.

 <table>